-Key Compensation Actions for 2022
+Key Compensation Actions for 2023

-Aligned with our Total Compensation Strategy, the Committee took several actions with respect to our executive compensation program, consistent with a return to more normal operations as the impact from COVID-19 significantly lessened and to continue to support a high performance environment focused on accelerating growth.
-Our key 2022 compensation actions are highlighted below and also described in further detail in this Compensation Discussion and Analysis.
+Aligned with our Total Compensation Strategy, the Committee took several actions with respect to our executive compensation program to continue to support a high performance environment focused on strong execution supporting our growth strategy.
+Our key 2023 compensation actions are highlighted below and also described in further detail in this Compensation Discussion and Analysis.